-

 It however can currently only run on running the Windows Server 2008 R2 operating system (and on Windows 7 clients using (RSAT)), and it cannot be used to manage Active Directory Lightweight Directory Services (AD LDS) instances and configuration sets.

 It is not without its downsides however in that it cannot be used to generate pretty printed reports which might be needed for security audits and compliance reporting, as the best one can do is perhaps export to CSV.
-Here is another area Gold Finger perfectly compliments the Active Directory Administrative Center.

 Also, because under the hood Active Directory Administrative Center, It is powered by PowerShell, and so while it is certainly more powerful than the its predecessor, the Active Directory Users and Computer MMC Snap-In, it can be sluggish at time.